Quintus Pompeius Falco: Early life and career

+Dacian Wars, subsequent governorships

 Birley describes Falco's career as "undistinguished" until he was put in command of the Legio V Macedonica during the First Dacian War (101-2).
 His actions while commanding the legion earned him dona militaria.
 Following the conclusion of the war, he was made governor of Lycia et Pamphylia, and then ("unusually", notes Anthony Birley) Judea; Birley speculates that the annexation of territory that became the province of Arabia Petraea "made it desirable to appoint a particularly experienced man to the adjacent province."
 His consulship followed not long after, which he may have held in absentia.

 Upon his return to Rome, Falco became the first curator of the Via Traiana.
 While admitting that this was not a post of major importance, especially for a consular whose earlier and later appointments were so notable, McDermott notes Trajan's concern for roads and other infrastructure, and that the existing Via Appia, which ran through the Pomptine Marshes, was inadequate for traffic.
 Thus "his charge was really to build the road" and work was completed by the year 112.
 After a few years without employment, Falco served as governor of Moesia Inferior, where he is attested in 116 and 117.
 His appointment to govern Britain came soon after; Birley opines that it "must have been one of Hadrian's first acts."

+Suppressing rebels in Britain

-Indeed, the Historia Augusta reports that when Hadrian became emperor, he was confronted with a series of rebellions across the empire, which included Britain where "the Britons could not be kept under Roman control".
+The Historia Augusta reports that when Hadrian became emperor, he was confronted with a series of rebellions across the empire, which included Britain where "the Britons could not be kept under Roman control".
 Sheppard Frere puts the Brigantes at the center of the rebellion in Britain, who had close ties to the Selgovae and the Novantae, in southern Caledonia.
 Frere notes we lack many of the details of this insurrection, but an inscription from Jarrow and commemorative coins issued in 119 attest to Falco's supposed success in crushing the revolt.
 A reference by the orator Fronto to many soldiers being killed in Britannia under Hadrian's rule has been suggested as indicating that the victory was hard-won.
 However, Fronto may have been referring to a different conflict.

+Governor of Asia

-In 122 Hadrian visited the island, and decreed numerous reforms for the province, which included the construction of the fortifications known as Hadrian's Wall.
+In 122 Hadrian visited the island of Britain, and decreed numerous reforms for the province, which included the construction of the fortifications known as Hadrian's Wall.
 To implement them, however, the emperor replaced Falco with Aulus Platorius Nepos, and returned to Rome.
 Although he arrived in Rome too late to participate in the sortition for proconsular governorship for that year, the following year Falco received authority over the province of Asia for 123/124, considered one of the pinnacles of a successful senatorial career.
 McDermott notes that both of his previous postings had been difficult ones, and he most likely spent his years in those distant places without his family; whether this was the case, there is evidence that his wife and son accompanied him to this province.
-When he returned home from Asia, he retired from his public career to his estates, likely near Tusculum.